thesibyl/thesibyl/README.md

-We present a different approach for storing shadow files: using a separate server for checking the correctness of the password introduced by the user, taking advantage of symmetric key encryption.
+We present a different approach for storing shadow files: using a separate server for checking the correctness of the password introduced by the user, taking advantage of asymmetric key encryption.

 In summary: instead of keeping the hash (as `crypt(3)` does, or `SHA1`) of the password in the shadow file, store an OAEP RSA-cyphertext of the